Dreamfarer/UZH/README.md

 This repository is a collaboration between various computer science students currently completing the assessment year at the [University of Zurich](https://www.oec.uzh.ch/en/studies/bachelor/it.html).
 Its main goal is to provide documented, functioning and divers sample solutions for fellow students seeking help in computer science.

-> To date, this project only includes tasks from the lecture _Informatics I_ which are being distributed over the ACCESS platform.
-In the future, it is planned to incorporate a handful of assignments, guides and information for other lectures.

 > :warning: **Disclaimer** :warning:<br>This repository is meant as a guideline and helping hand if you get stuck on a task.
 It is not the idea that you just copy and paste the answers blindly.
 Use the solution as inspiration on what's missing in your own code.
 This also counts for the provided tests: It can be boring to form them yourself, but it helps you understand the task better, and obviously, you don't have tests provided when working on real coding problems.